awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 manifest;
 ```

-You can use a manifest to load files from different buckets or files that do not share the same prefix\.
+You can use a manifest to load files from different buckets or files that don't share the same prefix\.
 The following example shows the JSON to load data with files whose names begin with a date stamp\.

 ```
 {